 Visit The Skywalk Of The West Rim

-While the West Rim of the Grand Canyon technically isn’t inside of Grand Canyon National Park, the Skywalk is a brilliant modern addition you can’t-miss on your trip to the canyon.
+While the West Rim of the Grand Canyon technically isn’t inside of Grand Canyon National Park, the Skywalk is a fascinating modern addition you can add to your trip to the canyon.

 The West Rim is on the tribal lands of the Hualapai, and the Skywalk itself is a horseshoe-shaped bridge with a glass bottom suspended 4,000 feet over the Colorado River.
 It gives you unparalleled views of the canyon below, all while helping you conquer your fear of heights.

-The Skywalk is accessible from Vegas in just 2 hours, making it a popular choice for day trips just wanting a glimpse of the Grand Canyon.
-From Phoenix, if you head directly to the West Rim, it is a 4-hour drive.
+The Skywalk is accessible from Vegas in just 2 hours, making it a popular choice for day trippers just to glimpse the Grand Canyon.
+If you head directly to the West Rim from Phoenix, it is a 4-hour drive.

-Open to the public with an admission fee – prices vary depending on how you want to package your tickets, with the inclusion of meals, the Skywalk, and the Zipline possible with your West Rim entry fee.
+Open to the public with an admission fee, starting from $66 per person including the Skywalk – prices vary depending on how you want to package your tickets, with the inclusion of meals, the Skywalk, and the Zipline possible with your West Rim entry fee.

 Where To Stay Inside Grand Canyon National Park